harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/run-an-orchestrated-scan-in-sto.md

 ---
 title: Run an Orchestration scan in an STO Pipeline
-description: An orchestration scan is a fully automated workflow that scans an object and ingests the results into Harness in one Security step.
-Orchestration scans are the easiest to set up and are a great way to get started with STO.
+description: Scan a target and ingest the results in one step.
 sidebar_label: Orchestration scans
 sidebar_position: 20
 helpdocs_topic_id: wk018r6x3g